 Majeda Clarke will provide a beginners guide to tapestry workshop on Thursday 9 May 6-7.30 pm

-Images L-R; Sasha Wardell, Angie Parker, Ella Maxwell, ERADU, Georgie Scully, Hugh Miller, Linda Southwell, Laura Elisabeth glass, Raw Studio and Majeda Clarke.
+Images L-R; Sasha Wardell, Angie Parker, Ella Maxwell, ERADU, Georgie Scully, Hugh Miller, Linda Southwell, Laura Elizabeth glass, Raw Studio and Majeda Clarke.